A. T. M. Wali Ashraf

-A. T. M. Wali Ashraf (8 September 1937 – 19 November 1994) was a politician from the Bangladesh Nationalist Party and a member of parliament for Brahmanbaria-6.
+A. T. M. Walie Ashraf (8 September 1937 – 19 November 1994) was a politician from the Bangladesh Nationalist Party and a member of parliament for Brahmanbaria-6.

 Born on 8 September 1937 in the village of Domrakandi, Bancharampur, Brahmanbaria, Ashraf was the second of eight children and the oldest son.
-His father, Atiq Ullah, worked for the Railways Ministry and was initially based in Kolkata.
-His mother, Nurjahan Begum, was the daughter of the local zamindar.
+His father, Alhaj Mohammad Atiq Ullah, worked for the Railways Ministry and was initially based in Kolkata.
+His mother, Alhaj Noorjahan Begum, was the daughter of the local zamindar.
 Additionally, his parents had four other children who died at birth.

 Ashraf was reportedly an energetic child who possessed leadership qualities, which were quickly recognized by his maternal uncle, Dr. Shamsul Alam of Gouripur, during his visits to his sister's house.
 Alam's devotion to education and civic reform had a lasting influence on Ashraf's life and philosophy.
 At the age of 7, Ashraf left his parents' home to live with his uncle.
 When he turned 16, he graduated from school and went on to study at B.M.
 College in Barisal.
 He was later admitted to the University of Dhaka in the Department of Bengali.

+Education

+B.A.
+(Hons.)
+1961 and M.A.
+1962 from the University of Dacca.